 Most of the solar systems that are currently installed fall into the grid-tied category.
-These solar systems are directly tied into the existing electrical grid and require that the electrical grid be running for the solar system to produce electricity.
-When the grid ‘goes down,’ the solar system will not produce any electricity.
-To read more about why this is the case for grid-tied solar system, read this blog.
+These solar systems are directly tied into the existing electrical grid and require the electrical grid to be running for the solar system to produce electricity.

-In some geographic areas, SREC’s also benefit the owner of a grid-tied solar system, by letting the owner receive extra income through selling the SREC’s their solar system produces.
-An SREC (Solar Renewable Energy Certificate) is minted for every MWh (1,000 kWh’s) generated from a solar project.
-An SREC represents the environmental benefit of solar,and is completely separate from electric savings and other benefits of solar.
-Read more about SREC’s here.
+- In some geographic areas, SRECs also benefit the owner of a grid-tied solar system by letting the owner receive extra income through selling the SRECs their solar system produces.

 Off-Grid Solar System

 Many people like the idea of installing an off-grid solar system because of the independence and the stability the solar system will bring to their lives.
-In theory, an off-grid solar system will produce non-stop energy for 30+ years without an increase in electric rates.
+In theory, an off-grid solar system will produce non-stop energy for 30+ years.

 - Off-grid systems provide independence from the electrical grid.